servetadil/Checkout/README.md

 ## Project Information

-This assessment contains 2 main part:
+This assessment contains 2 main parts:
 - Payment Gateway System
-  Allows Merchants to create payment, submit payment and get payments list.
+  Allow Merchants to create payments, submit payments and get payments list.
-- Mock Fake Bank Payment Processor
+- Mocked Bank Payment Processor
-  Fake Bank Payment Processor is simulating credit card payment to the bank.
+  The moked Bank Payment Processor is simulating credit card payment to the bank.

 ## Future Improvments

-- Repositories & Services could be seperated (read/write repo and service) for the purpose of seperation Databases and read/write from different Databases.
-- Queries could read from Db like nosql, and we can keep Sql for write our data.
+- Repositories & Services could be separated (read/write repo and service) so that these are also connected to different Databases.
+For ınstance, queries could read from Db like nosql, and we can keep Sql to write our data.
-- It would nice to have Quee for future-payment api method to trigger payment for non-realtime use.
+- A queue or background processing jobs for future-payment api method to trigger payment for non-realtime use could be useful.
-- It would nice to have some constants instead of hard coded error messages.
+- Constants could be used instead of hard coded error messages.

 ## Project Architecture :